matkoniecz/StreetComplete_usage_changeset_analysis/README.md

 Some free space will be required (40 GB should be enough - as of early 2020), PHP to run script.

 Usage of RAM and CPU is minimal as file is processed line by line and contains only metadata of changesets.
-Requirements here are lower than using a web browser for browsing typical bloated web site.
+Requirements here are lower than using a web browser for browsing a typical bloated web site.

 # Output